 - Make sure you change the UV lamp once a year.
 After one year, most lamps are operating at only about 60% of their capacity.
 The lamp might be lit, but it will not have the ability to kill the algae.

 - Make sure you have proper circulation in your pond.
 Is all the pond water circulating together?
-If you have dead areas in your pond where the water seldom moves, those areas will tend to grow algae, and as this water slowly migrates into the pond, it will cloud the rest of the water.
+If you have dead areas in your pond where the water seldom moves, those areas will tend to grow algae.
+As this water slowly migrates into the pond, it will cloud the rest of the water.

 - Make sure you operate your ﬁlter system 24 hours a day.
-If you are in the habit of running the only part of the time, you may ﬁnd keeping the water clear to be a problem.
+If you are in the habit of running the system only part of the time, you may ﬁnd keeping the water clear to be a challenge.

 - A properly sized UV light coupled with a good ﬁlter will give you clear water all year long with no effort on your part other than changing the lamp once a year.
-They work so well that we would never build a pond without installing an ultraviolet light.
+UV lights work so well that we would never build a pond without installing one.